 From early Qing onwards the pink paste disappears and becomes a silvery white, snow white and more glossy on the whole.

-To explain the reason for the ivory, pink paste for Ming or earlier Dehua, some years ago I read in a book on Dehua ceramics while travelling in the area, that Marco Polo had recorded what he saw of the preparation of dehua wares while he was passing through the area on his way back to Europe.
+To explain the reason for the ivory, pink paste for Ming or earlier Dehua, some years ago I read in a book on Dehua ceramics while traveling in the area, that Marco Polo had recorded what he saw of the preparation of Dehua wares while he was passing through the area on his way back to Europe.

 He saw that heaps of soil were dug up and left on the field.
 When enquiring, he was told the soil were left for "seasoning" i.e. to be exposed under sun and rain for a hundred years or two - to be used by the next generations.
 Marco Polo also took notes of the cost for the wares and bought some pieces.
 The story has it that at least one piece is now in the hands of a museum in Vienna.

 Jingdezhen does not seems to have had this tradition of seasoning the clay, which might explain a difference compared to the Dehua clay.

 While typing this I also got to remember the pirates from Japan that terrorized this area from late Ming to the early Qing period.
 The troubles were grave, kilns were out of action as the potters were fleeing away.
 During the mid Qing period, troubles were going out of hand and the Imperial government ordered the inhabitants to leave the coastal area from Fujian to Kwangtung (Guangzhou) and to move inland.
 I tend to believe that the moving of the inhabitants have caused the downfall of the Dehua kilns so much that even the folks of Dehua around 1920 to 1970 did not realize how great their home kilns once were.
 It could be that when the potters returned, the seasoned clay were finally used up and unseasoned clay had to be used.

 The change of clay could also be explained by the high European demand for white wares from Dehua and Europe that might have caused the seasoned clays to be used up.